drewf24/world-airbnb/data-analysis/data-analysis.md

 $92.50, respectively.
 Therefore, the observed difference in median prices is $55.50.

-H0: There is no difference in median price between Manhattan and Brooklyn Airbnb per night.
-HA: There is a difference in median price between Manhattan and Brooklyn Airbnb per night.
+Null Hypothesis: There is no difference in median price between Manhattan and Brooklyn Airbnb per night.

+Alternative Hypothesis: There is a difference in median price between Manhattan and Brooklyn Airbnb per night.

 ``` r
 set.seed(111519)